 3 - Introduction to engagement

-Introduction to the progress of step 3: definitions, governance, requirements and deliverables.
+Introduction to the conduct of step 3: definitions, governance, requirements and deliverables.

-The vision of the Bilan Carbone® is not solely focused on carbon accounting and the definition of a transition plan.
-It is an approach in which the Stakeholder engagement phases are fundamental and ambitious.
-To facilitate the move to action, the Bilan Carbone® approach requires a Stakeholder engagement around the Bilan Carbone® project and the transition plan that will be deployed.
+The vision of Bilan Carbone® is not solely centred on carbon accounting and the definition of a transition plan.
+It is an approach in which the phases of Stakeholder engagement are fundamental and ambitious.
+In order to facilitate the move to action, the Bilan Carbone® approach requires a Stakeholder engagement around the Bilan Carbone® project and the transition plan that will be deployed.

 Stakeholder engagement continues continuously throughout the Bilan Carbone® approach.
 The timing of each of the Stakeholder engagement phases is given here as indicative: the important thing is that the right messages are delivered to the right targets.

-To achieve engagement, the Bilan Carbone® approach involves several phases : outreach the issues to raise awareness, empower stakeholders, co-create the actions, then reported and communicate the results.
-These different Stakeholder engagement phases must be adapted to the different maturity levels, steps, stakeholders and organisational profiles:
+To achieve Stakeholder engagement, the Bilan Carbone® approach involves several phases : Outreach the stakes to raise awareness, Empowerment the Stakeholders, co-construct the actions, then reported and communicate the results.
+These different Stakeholder engagement phases are to be adapted to the different maturity levels, stages, stakeholders and organisation profiles:

-Step 3.1.2 : At the start of data collection
+Stage 3.1.2 : At the launch of data collection

-All terms related to the Stakeholder engagement steps are explained in the glossary.
+All terms relating to the Stakeholder engagement stages are explained in the glossary.
 They are reminded below:

-Stakeholder engagement action : it is the combination of a Stakeholder engagement phase (awareness-raising, empowerment, coconstruction, or restitution), during a step, with one or more targets, with a more or less specific adaptation of messages according to the organisational profile.
+Stakeholder engagement action : it is the association of a Stakeholder engagement phase (awareness raising, empowerment, co-construction, or results presentation), during a stage, with one or more targets, with a more or less specific adaptation of messages depending on the organisation profile.

 Presentation of the different Stakeholder engagement phases:

-Awareness and popularization 🧠 : The main issue of awareness-raising and popularization of the issues is to understand in order to act : strengthen the understanding of essential information around energy-climate issues, and to bring people together around the approach to ensure better integration of the transition plan.
+Awareness and popularization 🧠 : The main issue of awareness raising and outreach is to understand in order to act : strengthen the understanding of essential information around energy and climate issues, and unite people around the approach to ensure better integration of the Transition Plan.

 Indicator : Level of knowledge and understanding of the issues.

-Empowerment 🙋: The main issue of empowerment is to give everyone a role in the approach.
-It is up to stakeholders to become aware that every degree matters, that every action matters and therefore that every employee matters in the implementation of these actions.
-It is up to the organisation to realise that this is about sustainability.
-New responsibilities will emerge from the approach and will make it possible to enhance existing positions by taking into account an essential component related to the sustainability of the activity.
+Empowerment 🙋: The main challenge of empowerment is to give everyone a role in the approach.
+To enable stakeholders to become aware that every degree matters, every action counts and therefore every employee matters in the implementation of these actions.
+For the organisation to become aware that this concerns sustainability.
+New responsibilities will emerge from the approach and will highlight existing roles by taking into account an essential component linked to the sustainability of the activity.

 Objective : Involve and enable each stakeholder to get moving and take action.